art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 * `birth_place` - Name of the place this agent was born
 * `death_date` - The year this agent died
 * `death_place` - Name of the place this agent died
-* `is_licensing_restricted` - Whether the use of the images of works by this artist are resticted by licensing
+* `is_licensing_restricted` - Whether the use of the images of works by this artist are restricted by licensing
 * `agent_type` - Name of the type of agent, e.g., 'Artist', 'Copyright Representative', or 'Corporate Body'
 * `agent_type_id` - Unique identifier of the type of agent
 * `last_updated_fedora` - Date and time the resource was updated in LAKE, our digital asset management system